manjaro-libhybris/manjaro-arm-tools/README.md

 ## buildrootfs
 This script does exactly what it says it does.
 It builds a very small rootfs, to be used by the Manjaro ARM Installer and `buildarmoem`.
+Right now only supports `aarch64`.

 **Syntax**
 ```
-sudo buildrootfs -a arch
+sudo buildrootfs
 ```

 To build an aarch64 rootfs:
 ```
-sudo buildrootfs -a aarch64
+sudo buildrootfs
 ```

 ## deployarmimg
 This script will create checksums for and upload the newly generated image.
 It assumes you have upload access to our OSDN server.
 If you don't, you can't use this.
+PS: The torrents will not have a tracker, until Manjaro comes up with a solution.
+So torrents won't be useful untl that happens.

 **Syntax**